-Routing Policies, Firewall Filters, and Traffic Policers Feature Guide
+Routing Policies, Firewall Filters, and Traffic Policers User Guide

 Routing policies allow you to control the routing information between the routing protocols and the routing tables and between the routing tables and the forwarding table.
 All routing protocols use the Junos OS routing tables to store the routes that they learn and to determine which routes they should advertise in their protocol packets.
 Routing policies also allow you to control which routes the routing protocols store in and retrieve from the routing table.